asterics/FABI/README.md

 The FABI Interface can be actuated via dedicated buttons, momentary switches or self-made electrical contacts.
 Additionally, a sip-puff sensor can be used to create user input.
-FABI consists of a hardware module (a low-cost microcontroller which behaves as a computer mouse and/or keyboard) and a graphical software application for configuration of the desired functions.
+FABI consists of a hardware module (a low-cost microcontroller which behaves as a computer mouse and/or keyboard) and a config manager software for configuration of the desired functions.
 The FABI system can be attached to computers, tablets or smart phones via USB.
 Additionally, a bluetooth-module is available for devices that do not have a USB port (some Android or iOS phones).